-Like all major infrastructure, the nation’s power grid is subject to an array of threats, from naturally caused phenomena such as extreme weather to vandalism, terrorism and insider risks that jeopardize reliability, safety and data security.
+Like all major infrastructure, the nation’s power grid is subject to an array of threats, from naturally caused phenomena such as extreme weather to vandalism, domestic and foreign terrorism, and insider risks that jeopardize reliability, safety and data security.
 The stakes are high; our response to an event affects our customers, our reputation and the reliability of the power grid.

-AEP evaluates cyber and physical security risks using our risk management process, providing a more comprehensive approach to understanding and managing these risks in relation to other enterprise risks.
+AEP continually evaluates cyber and physical security risks enterprise-wide using our risk management process, providing a comprehensive approach to understanding and managing these risks in relation to other enterprise risks.
 It also enables decision-making based on the level of acceptable risk, as well as our priorities and resources.

 The harsh reality of the digital world is that our infrastructure is under constant threat from cyber and physical attacks.
 Third-party products and services create new and growing risk to the power grid, prompting new regulations to protect it.
 As the threats become more sophisticated and far-reaching, it is a constant challenge to achieve the right level of risk management.
 AEP’s comprehensive security strategy – known as “Defense in Depth” – assumes a broader range of possibilities, such as physical theft, unauthorized access to data, and incidental threats that do not specifically target protected systems or assets.

 Adoption of new technologies, such as automation and digitization, opens the door to new threats and security risks to the electric power grid.
 New mobile apps and services that we develop or purchase for customer use, along with our own increasing reliance on cloud-based programs, increases external connectivity to our network.